 In November of 2006, Millennium Partners announced the sale of 15 Arlington and the Ritz-Carlton Hotel to Taj Hotels Resorts and Palaces, based in Mumbai.
-On January 11, 2007, the property was acquired by IHMS (Boston) LLC.
+On January 11, 2007, the property (15 Arlington and the hotel condominium at 2 Commonwealth) was acquired by IHMS (Boston) LLC.

 15 Arlington operated as the Taj Hotel Boston from 2007.

 On May 30, 2016, the Boston Globe reported that New England Development, founded by real estate developer Stephen Karp, and Eastern Real Estate Development were leading a group of investors to purchase the Taj Hotel Boston.
-On July 11, 2016, Newbury Owners LLC purchased the property from IHMS (Boston) LLC.
+On July 11, 2016, Newbury Owners LLC purchased the property (15 Commonwealth and the hotel condominium at 2 Commonwealth) from IHMS (Boston) LLC.

 15 Arlington replaced five existing townhouses: 13-14-15 Arlington and 3-5 Newbury.